kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 ## PostgreSQL

-The Toolkit supports provisioning and/or configuring alternative PostgreSQL database(s) and then pointing GitLab to use them accordingly, much in the same way as configuring Omnibus Postgres.
+The Toolkit supports provisioning and/or configuring alternative PostgreSQL database(s) that meet the [requirements](https://docs.gitlab.com/ee/install/requirements.html#postgresql-requirements) and then pointing GitLab to use them accordingly, much in the same way as configuring Omnibus Postgres.

 When using alternative PostgreSQL database(s) the following changes apply when deploying via the Toolkit: